AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 For the secondary color I have no idea, because the direction is to the right in some cases and left in other cases.

 !!!
-Fail "It remains unknown how Material 3 is calculating secondary and tertiary colors on the CIE-Lch(ab) colorwheel"
+Fail "It remains unknown how Material 3 is calculating secondary and tertiary colors on the CIE-Lch(ab) color wheel" -->

 <!--- References to pictures... --->